TechnicJelle/TEA_TEB/README.md

 <i>Main Menu</i></p>

-**A rogue-like survival game where you control a spacecraft that needs to navigate through many obstacles.**
+**A rogue-like survival game where you control a spacecraft that needs to navigate through the stars.**

 <p align="center"><img src=".github/readme_assets/in_game.png" alt="screenshot of the game">
 <i>In-Game</i></p>